 Eggplant: WATCHLIST Tighter supply from all domestic growing regions is putting upward pressure on price and there are very limited crossings available in Nogales and McAllen.
-We suspect markets will be hit and miss now through the Fall transition in late October.
+We suspect markets will be hit or miss now through early November.

-Slicer Cucumbers: ESCALATED Supply will be lighter this week crossing through Otay and McAllen.
-Domestically, some of the fall areas have already started doing a few picks while local regions such as Tennessee and Michigan continue to see good production.
+Slicer Cucumbers: ESCALATED Supply is slowly improving this week crossing through Nogales and McAllen.
+Domestically, we may see some supply GAPS due to Hurricane Helene, particularly in North Carolina and South Georgia.
+Local regions such as Tennessee and Michigan continue to see fair production.
 Overall, the quality is good, but markets will be higher.